-Course Supervisor: Associate Professor Steven P. Diaz, 317C Carnegie, x1583.
+Course Supervisor: Prof. Uday Banerjee, 206B Carnegie, x1460.
 Problems you cannot resolve with your instructor should be brought to the attention of the course supervisor.

 Mathematical Prerequisites and Restrictions: MAT 121 has no formal prerequisites; however, it is desirable that students have a reasonable level of competence in high school algebra.
 MAT 121 is a prerequisite for MAT 122.
 A student cannot receive credit for MAT 121 after completing STT 101 or any MAT course numbered above 180 with a grade of C or better.